The Big Bounce (2004 film): Reception

-On Rotten Tomatoes the film has an approval rating of 16% based on 135 reviews, with an average score of 4.20/10.
-The site's consensus states: "Lazily crafted and light on substance, The Big Bounce takes few chances and strands its promising cast in a subpar adaptation that fails to do its source material justice".
+On Rotten Tomatoes, The Big Bounce has an approval rating of 16% based on 135 reviews, with an average score of 4.20/10.
+The site's consensus states: "Lazily crafted and light on substance, The Big Bounce takes few chances and strands its promising cast in a subpar adaptation that fails to do its source material justice."
 On Metacritic, the film has a score of 42 out of a 100 based on 36 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "D" on scale of A to F.

 Joe Leydon of Variety called it a "Modestly engaging, albeit instantly forgettable shaggy-dog story only gradually reveals itself as a seriocomic take on standard-issue noir."

-Roger Ebert of the Chicago Sun-Times gave it 2 out of 4 and although he enjoyed the characters he was critical of the lack of focus "The movie doesn't work.
+Roger Ebert of the Chicago Sun-Times gave it 2 out of 4 stars.
+Although he enjoyed the characters, he was critical of the lack of focus and wrote, "The movie doesn't work.
 It meanders and drifts and riffs."

-Elmore Leonard called the 1969 version of The Big Bounce "the second-worst movie ever made" and reserved first place for the 2004 remake.
+Author Elmore Leonard called the 1969 film version of his story, The Big Bounce, filmed in California with Ryan O'Neal and Leigh Taylor-Young, "the second-worst movie ever made", second only to this 2004 remake.

 Box office

-This film flopped at the American box office, grossing only $6,808,550 against its $50 million budget.
+This film flopped at the American box office, grossing $6,808,550 against its $50 million budget.